ShaanHash/IcarusTE/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Hecto can be built from source or you can use one of the prebuilt binaries offered under the releases section.
+Icarus can be built from source or you can use one of the prebuilt binaries offered under the releases section.

 ### Prerequisites